SillyVoices/CatalogMainScript/README.md

 Antiplatform is very experimental; may not work as intended.
 Any bugs you will encounter will not be fixed as I will be leaving Catalog Heaven.
 It should be running fine without any errors as I have alot of pcalls, also I tested it, if it errors out, blame roblox for breaking pcall.
+Platform kill and blind is buggy; may lead to crashes if the part is deleted by base forcefield before anything happend.

 # My rant
 This is my catalog heaven admin script unobfuscated.lua is the one that is the most recent verison I made; but I screwed up and end up leaking the source code.